 - Sand

-Transforming a plain planter into a stunning showpiece requires more than just filling it with soil.
-After you’ve chosen your lightweight or heavy planter filler materials, consider placing a landscaping barrier fabric between the filler and soil.
-Not only does it keep the soil and filler separate, but it also makes potential removal and transplants much easier.
+Once you’ve chosen your lightweight or heavy planter filler materials, consider placing a layer of landscaping barrier fabric between the filler and soil.
+This simple step keeps the two separate and makes future plant removal or transplants much easier.

 Good morning!
 Thanks for your filler ideas.
 I think I might also try beach balls from dollar tree then fill in spaces with pool noodles as you suggested.